 - Explore Glenveagh's stunning park and gardens for free.

 - Spend time at the fascinating interpretative centre and watch the audiovisual presentation.

 - Join the 45 minute paid guided tour of the castle.

 - Take a break at the pretty tearooms.

 - Watch out for special events on bank holidays.

 Walk from the visitor centre to the castle (3.5km) instead of using the shuttle bus and enjoy the breathtaking views of the Derryveagh Mountains and Lough Veagh.

-If you want to visit the castle go straight to the castle to book your tour.
-You may have to wait for the next available tour but you can use the time to explore the grounds and gardens of the castle.
+If you intend to visit the castle go straight there to book your tour.
+You may have to wait for the next available one, but you can use the time to explore the grounds and gardens of the castle.